Please give a brief background on yourself and your career.

 What is a typical work day or work week like for you?

-What piece of advice would you offer students looking to get into the Financial Services industry?
+What piece of advice would you offer students looking to get into your area of interest and expertise?

 What do you wish you had known as a student?